-MCPS Food & Nutrition Services Programs:
+MCPS Food and Nutrition Program

 Breakfast Program - USDA School Breakfast Program

 - MCPS students have the opportunity to get a filling and nutritionally complete breakfast before school begins each day.
-A variety of food is served including yogurt, breakfast oat bars, breakfast burritos, pancakes, and french toast.
+A variety of food is served, including yogurt, breakfast oat bars, breakfast burritos, pancakes, and french toast.
 All of the meals that are served include at least one serving of whole grains, a serving of fruit, 100% fruit juice and low-fat or non-fat white milk.

 Lunch Program - USDA National School Lunch Program